wikitopian/doc-sync/README.md

 A document synchronization module which relies upon the Patience Diff algorithm

+## Purpose

+Rely on the pre-existing PDiff algorithm to create a simple and small diff for both the client and server sides of my document web app to describe changes.

+## To Do

+* Minify / Uglify
+* NPM deploy
+* Concisely record shifting chunk ranges

 ## PatienceDiff  &  PatienceDiffPlus
 A concise javascript implementation of the **Patience Diff** algorithm